 Judy Kneiszel is an Associate Editor on the Human Resources Publishing Team at J. J. Keller & Associates, Inc. She conducts research and creates content on a variety of HR-related topics and contributes to a number of Human Resource products including the Employee Relations Management Today newsletter and the Essentials of Employee Relations manual.
 Judy specializes in issues such as recruiting and hiring, onboarding and training, employee communication and discipline, managing problems, team building, inclusion, employee retention, and labor relations.
 She also specializes in information on employment law posters.
 Her articles have appeared in forwardHR (Wisconsin SHRM) and Insight on Technology (Insight Publications).

-Rachel Krubsack is an Associate Editor on the Environmental, Health, and Safety (EHS) Publishing Team at J. J. Keller & Associates, Inc. She researches and creates content on a variety of workplace safety topics, including hearing conservation, training requirements, bloodborne pathogens, emergency action plans, hazard communication, and lockout/tagout.
-She is editor of the Employee Safety Training Advisor newsletter and the following manuals: OSHA Rules for General Industry, Hazard Communication Compliance, and Hazard Communication Pro.
+Rachel Krubsack is an Associate Editor on the Environmental, Health, and Safety (EHS) Publishing Team at J. J. Keller & Associates, Inc. She researches and creates content on a variety of workplace safety topics, including hazard communication, hearing conservation, training requirements, bloodborne pathogens, and emergency action plans.
+She is editor of the Employee Safety Training Advisor newsletter and the OSHA Rules for General Industry and Hazard Communication Compliance manuals.